SergioRAgostinho/cvxpnpl/benchmarks/README.md

 The folder structure is organized as follows:
 - `null`: produces results for the null space search alternative strategy arguing on the value of formulating the problem as an SDP.
 Produces the plots in Figure 4;
 - `rc`: produces results for the discussion on the inclusion of the redundant constraint.
 Produces the plots in Figure 3;
+- `real`: compares `cvxpnpl` against other methods evaluating them on the LINEMOD and Occlusion datasets;
 - `scalability`: evaluates the execution runtime scalability with an increasing number of points.
 Produces the plots in Figure 5;
 - `synth`: compares `cvxpnpl` against other methods.
 Produces the plots in Figure 6;
 - `toolkit`: a supporting package which includes common routines and support classes used by all benchmarks.